Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Gatherings of this sort are dangerous and social gatherings of more than 10 people are currently prohibited statewide per Order issued by the Missouri Department of Health and Senior Services.
 In-person social gatherings are one of the primary transmission points for the coronavirus, hosting in-person events of this type will facilitate the spread of the disease throughout the community.
 There have been many examples in other cities and countries where the disease spread rapidly through weddings, funerals, and other social events.
 Furthermore, social events are not one of the essential activities permitted under the emergency order, so attendees could be held in violation of the order.

 All social gatherings of 10 or more people are currently prohibited statewide per Order from the Missouri Department of Health and Senior Services under direction from Governor Parson.
 Many faith leaders have been holding services online.
-The Health Department is working on guidance that may allow individuals to apply for permission to hold weddings, funerals, and other special events provided strict and specific social distancing requirements are followed.
-This page will be updated when that guidance is available.

 Violations of any provision of this Order constitutes an imminent threat, creates an immediate menace to public health, and shall be considered a violation of Section 205.06 of the County’s Code of Ordinances.
 These can include fines, orders to suspend business operations, and other penalties.